 A mobile ambient air quality monitoring station has been located at Trentham Fire Station in Upper Hutt since June 2000.
-The entire period from June 2000 through to October 2001 has been reported in this document to allow comparisons between the winters of 2000 and 2001.
-The monitoring data confirms that the Upper Hutt area is susceptible to wintertime pollution episodes.
+The year from 1 October 2001 through to October 2002 has been reported in this document.
+The monitoring data confirms that the Upper Hutt area continues to be susceptible to wintertime pollution episodes.

-There were four exceedences of the proposed new National Air Quality Guideline for particulate matter during the last winter and two exceedences during the previous (2000) winter.
+There was one exceedence of the National Ambient Air Quality Guideline for particulate matter during the last winter.
 Carbon monoxide and nitrogen dioxide concentrations were also found to be higher during the winter.
-It is suspected that domestic fires are the main cause of the particulate pollution and a combination of motor vehicles and domestic fires are responsible for the elevated levels of carbon monoxide and nitrogen dioxide.
-Further research is being undertaken to establish the predominant pollution sources in Upper Hutt.
+It is thought that domestic fires are the main cause of the particulate pollution and a combination of motor vehicles and domestic fires are responsible for the elevated levels of carbon monoxide and nitrogen dioxide.